adamarthurryan/react-firebase-simple-cms/notes/notes.md

 URL rewriting should be used to serve index.html for all paths within the single page app.
 For Firebase hosting see: https://www.firebase.com/docs/hosting/guide/url-redirects-rewrites.html

+## Features

+Item edits should have revisions.
+How to know when a checkpoint occurs?
+Perhaps all edits occur on draft revisions, which are then "published" (or not).